isaacg1/isaacg1.github.io/_posts/2024-03-26-trans-brainworms.md

 These reasons are borne of our fears, our self-doubts, our internalized transphobia, and many other negative thoughts we have towards ourselves.

-I call these self-repressing reasons *brainworms*.
+In the trans community, we call these self-repressing reasons *brainworms*.
 It's a somewhat common term in trans circles, but definitely not universal.

 A major part of hatching (i.e. coming to understand that we are trans)